 Opportunities for mobile security with AI & Agents

 AI is everywhere.
 Over the last year, we have seen companies release powerful models, build autonomous agents, hype up AGI, etc. There are now agents for almost anything.
-Coding agents, SOC assistants, vulnerability scanners, etc. I have been documenting some of my observations and have been trying these tools.
+Coding agents, SOC assistants, vulnerability scanners, etc. I have been documenting some of my observations and trying out these tools.
 This post briefly discusses some of the opportunities LLM models could bring to the mobile security world

 Obfuscation

-This is the Claude prompt I used to generate the obfuscated code below https://claude.ai/share/1562ad16-695b-4748-90d3-47c2c91d2046
+This is the Claude prompt I used to generate the obfuscated code below. https://claude.ai/share/1562ad16-695b-4748-90d3-47c2c91d2046

 Pentesting